2FA/MFA in School

 Where Available

 If your cloud application offers MFA via any of the options listed below, you must enable and deliver whatever option is most sensible for your environment.
-The requirement comes regardless of any associated cost - this is not an option, it is a requirement, and you will not be able to pass a Cyber Essentials Plus assessment, if it is identified, that your cloud service supports an option below and has not been enabled.
+This requirement comes regardless of any associated cost—it is not an option; it is a requirement, and you will not be able to pass a Cyber Essentials Plus assessment if it is identified that your cloud service supports an option below and has not been enabled.

 • Utilising Single-Sign-On (SSO) via another provider (e.g. Microsoft, Google)